jurgjn/relmapping/annot/S2_regulatory_annotation/README.md

 - `non-coding_RNA`: closest downstream first exon of a `tRNA`, `snoRNA`, `miRNA`, `snRNA` or `rRNA` is within 250bp of peak accessibility
 - `unknown_promoter`:
   - site is at least 250bp away from the 5' end of the any (first or other) exon
-  - site is intergenic: peak accessibility is not within a gene body
+  - site is intergenic: peak accessibility is not within a (sense-strand) gene body
   - has transcription initiation
   - passes the jump test
 - `transcription_initiation`: has transcription initiation